 Everywhere you turn there is something fun to do in Camden.
 Whether it’s catching a live gig at an iconic music venue, dining on delicious international dishes, or enjoying the natural beauty of its royal park.

 Above all, what makes Camden such a great place to visit are the people.
 It has such a diverse mix of locals and visitors, many hailing from all over the world and all enjoying the area’s hip, cool and friendly vibe.
 It will come as no surprise that Camden has been home and inspiration to many artists, writers, and poets.
 Charles Dickens, Amy Winehouse, Virginia Woolf, and Dylan Thomas are just a few of the famous residents of Camden Town.

-However, with so much history and so going on, it’s not always easy to decide on where exactly to go and what to see.
+However, with so much going on, it’s not always easy to decide where exactly to go and what to see.
 Especially if this is your first time in Camden and you only have a few hours….
 This guide to the best things to do in Camden should give you a better idea of what to expect and help you decide where to spend your time.
-It includes all the ‘must see’ places, along with tips to make the very most of your visit.
+It includes all the must-see places, along with tips to make the very most of your visit.
 Take a look!

 MAP.
 To help you get a better idea of where everything is, we created this map indicating all the best places to see in Camden mentioned in this guide.

 Things to see and do in Camden Town:

 1. Camden Markets & Shopping